What is js13kGames?

 You can't use any libraries, images or data files hosted on server or services that provide any type of data - for example Google Fonts are not permitted (although you are allowed to ask users to live-load a web font to support some characters or emoji on devices that can't display them properly, but you have to make sure your game will work without them).
 Your game should work offline (Desktop and Mobile categories) and all the game assets should fit in the package size limit (not counting WebXR's A-Frame and Babylon.js frameworks).
 If you manage to shrink your favorite library below 13 kilobytes including the code itself, then you can use whatever you want, just remember about the 13 kB limit.

-Main theme for the competition is "offline".
+Main theme for the competition will be announced on 13th August.
 It's highly advised to follow it in your game, because the judges will pay attention to that, but you can freely interpret the theme and implement it however you feel would be the best.

 You have to have the rights for every asset used in your game.
 Remember that the submitted games will be published and made available for everybody to see.